ske2004/demo-template/README.md

 # Demo Starter for Win32

+Sets up a basic Win32 application, with a framebuffer and audio.

 Poke around in main.c to get started.
 The demo in the repository takes up `1134 bytes` of space.

 ![Demo screenshot](https://ske.land/r/boxesese.3ay.png)